ESOGU-SRLAB/MATISSE_TOOL/Smart_Test Scenario_and_Generation_src/README.md

 - **Ollama:** A platform that simplifies the integration and execution of LLM models.
 - **Streamlit:** Offers a user interface and real-time processing support.
 - **MongoDB:** Provides flexible and scalable data management.

-### Key Libraries Installed

-- **Streamlit**: A framework for building interactive web applications in Python.
-- **Pydantic**: A library for data validation and parsing using Python type annotations.
-- **Llama Index**: Provides integrations for managing and querying large language models.
-- **Requests**: Enables making HTTP requests to interact with APIs.
-- **JSON**: Used for handling JSON data processing.
-- **UUID**: Generates universally unique identifiers.
-- **Datetime**: Handles timestamping for logs and operations.